MrFlygerian/portfolio-for-data-science/README.md

 ---

 I also have a soundcloud to showcase my production work, some of which is augmented with data science, as well as a blog in which I talk about many different things.
+Links:
+- [placeholder]
+- [placeholder]

 Happy browsing!